-The London Pass gives you free and fast-track entry to more than 60 top London attractions, including the Tower of London, Hampton Court Palace, Westminster Abbey and ZSL London Zoo.
-Here's our suggested itinerary for first-time visitors to London with a three-day London Pass plus Travelcard (the travelcard is an optional extra) to make the most of your time here.
+The London city pass gives you free and fast-track entry to more than 80 top London attractions, including the Tower of London, Hampton Court Palace, Westminster Abbey and ZSL London Zoo.
+Here's our suggested itinerary for first-time visitors to London with a three-day London attractions pass plus Travelcard (the travelcard is an optional extra) to make the most of your time here.

 You may, of course, swap any of the activities for others, or decide to linger longer at some of your favourite attractions.
-By visiting at least two attractions per day, you will save money using The London Pass.
-A free one-day hop-on-hop-off London bus tour ticket is included in the London Pass - make the best of this great offer by enjoying spectacular views from the top deck, as you travel from one London icon to another while seeing more sights along the way.
+By visiting at least two attractions per day, you will save money using this London sightseeing pass.
+A free one-day hop-on-hop-off London bus tour ticket is included in the London attractions pass - make the best of this great offer by enjoying spectacular views from the top deck, as you travel from one London icon to another while seeing more sights along the way.

 The London Pass gives you one-day's free access to a hop-on, hop-off city cruise up and down the river Thames (worth £18, free with The London Pass).
-As well as getting a unique perspective on London from the water, travelling by boat is a great way to access some of the most popular attractions The London Pass gives you free entry to.
+As well as getting a unique perspective on London from the water, travelling by boat is a great way to access some of the most popular attractions the London city pass gives you free entry to.

 Morning: Tower Hill Pier